Kurt Revis

 Personal Projects

 Two open-source MIDI utility applications for Mac OS X. Useful for working with external MIDI devices (like synthesizers), troubleshooting, and testing apps and drivers.
+Have maintained these apps for 20+ years.